Learning From Software Failures: A Case Study at a National Space Research Center: Results and Analysis

 \subsubsection{Transferability}

-The pilot interviews matched the case study data: gathering, documenting, and applying lessons from failure were also \textit{ad hoc} for those subjects.
+The pilot interviews matched the case study data: gathering, documenting, sharing, and applying lessons from failures were \textit{ad-hoc}.

-Pilot participants confirmed that lessons from failures are gathered informally and often depend on personal motivation. \PilotTeam described a one-off, \myinlinequote{brainstorming workshop...where we discussed... production issues we have being observing...and not having those repeat again,} but this was an exception, not the norm. \PilotSubjectThree admitted, \myinlinequote{I think I was the only one who would [reflect] such a thing.} Subjects explicitly stated the absence of formal reflection processes, with \SubjectFive's acknowledgment that \PilotSubjectOne \myinlinequote{I don't think we have a formal process to make sure that [failures] doesn't happen again.} \PilotSubjectOne echoed, \myinlinequote{There's no process for that.}
+Pilot subjects shared that failure knowledge was gathered informally and often depended on personal motivation (cf.~\cref{sec:Theme 1.1}).
+For example, the \PilotTeam described a one-off, \myinlinequote{brainstorming workshop...where we discussed...production issues we have being observing...and not having those repeat again,} but noted this was an exception, not the norm. \PilotSubjectThree admitted, \myinlinequote{I think I was the only one who would [reflect].} Subjects stated the absence of formal reflection practices, with \PilotSubjectOne acknowledging, \myinlinequote{we don't have any kind of formal investigation process.
+It's more, `just go fix it.'}

-Documentation practices in the pilot study mirrored the case study’s inconsistencies, due to time and resource constraints. \PilotSubjectOne explained \myinlinequote{we're very short-staffed...we don't have time to write new documentation.} \PilotSubjectTwo noted that postmortems are recorded simply as meeting minutes without structure: \myinlinequote{there isn't a specific template for the postmortem data.} \PilotSubjectOne said information was recorded in a wiki, and echoed difficulty in finding useful content: \myinlinequote{you can search around...but it's hard to actually get stuff you can sit down and read.}
+Documentation practices of failure knowledge in the pilot study mirrored the case study’s absence of structured practices, due to time and resource constraints (cf.~\cref{sec:Theme 1.2}). \PilotSubjectOne explained \myinlinequote{we're very short-staffed...we don't have time to write documentation.} \PilotSubjectTwo noted that postmortems are simply recorded as \myinlinequote{meeting minutes} without structure, since \myinlinequote{there isn't a specific template for the postmortem data,} and as a result, \myinlinequote{I don't believe we are at a point where we are collecting all that [postmortem] data.}